Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 # Face_Shape_Classification
 This project is my capstone project as part of my Data Science Immersive course at General Assembly.
-It aims to classifies facial images into 5 different face shapes with Convolutional Neural Networks.
+It aims to classify facial images into 5 different face shapes with Convolutional Neural Networks.

 # Problem Statement